-- Your application currently uses .NET Framework and has strong dependencies on Windows - You need to use Windows APIs not supported by .NET Core. - You need to use third-party .NET libraries or NuGet packages not available for .NET Core. - You need to use .NET technologies that are not available for .NET Core. - In summary, the ability of using .NET Framework on Docker can improve your deployment experiences minimizing deployment to production issues, so this "lift and shift" scenario is important for "dockerizing" legacy applications (probably not based on microservices).
+- Your application currently uses .NET Framework and has strong dependencies on Windows - You need to use Windows APIs not supported by .NET Core. - You need to use third-party .NET libraries or NuGet packages not available for .NET Core. - In summary, the ability of using .NET Framework on Docker can improve your deployment experiences minimizing deployment to production issues, so this "lift and shift" scenario is important for "dockerizing" legacy applications (probably not based on microservices).